Diploma in Medical Radioisotope Techniques Course, Eligibility, Duration, Colleges, Scope

 Principles of Internal Dosimetry

-Radiation Protection in therapeutic set up
+Radiation Protection in Therapeutic Setup

-Principle of OPD and in-door therapy administration
+Principles of OPD and in-door therapy administration

 Therapy in thyroid disorders